Fanny Price: The East Room

 The school-room is later renamed the East Room by Maria, and once Miss Lee departs, it becomes vacant.
 Fanny gradually appropriates the room, filling it with her plants, her simple treasures and the books she buys once she has a little money of her own.
 It becomes her safe place, her 'nest of comforts' where, though unheated (by order of Mrs Norris) she retreats in times of stress.
 Here she reflects that, "though there had been sometimes much of suffering to her; though her motives had often been misunderstood, her feelings disregarded, and her comprehension undervalued; though she had known the pains of tyranny, of ridicule, and neglect, yet almost every recurrence of either had led to something consolatory", and the chief consolation had always been Edmund.

 Described in greater detail than any other part of the house, the room has many objects with symbolic potential.
 The table set against the East wall and its window with its transparency of Tintern Abbey, is suggestive of a chapel, a place of meditation, of comfort and prayer, though, unlike the improving novels of many of Austen's contemporaries, personal prayer is rarely mentioned.

 The trauma of her dislocation at the age of ten is recalled here by Fanny eight years later when she is promised a visit to her birth family.
 "The remembrance of all her earliest pleasures, and of what she had suffered in being torn from them, came over her with renewed strength, and it seemed as if to be at home again would heal every pain that had since grown out of the separation."
 John Wiltshire describes Fanny as, "a heroine damaged early by her upbringing, as well as by her quasi-adoption, who experiences intense conflict between gratitude to her adoptive family and the deepest rebellion against them", a rebellion scarcely conscious.

 Arrivals and departures

 When Fanny is fifteen, her uncle Norris, the local clergyman, dies.
-Led to believe that she will be moved from Mansfield Park and live with Mrs Norris, Fanny again experiences the trauma of dislocation and abandonment, although it soon becomes clear that Aunt Norris does not want her.
+Led to believe that she will be moved from Mansfield Park and live with Mrs Norris, Fanny again experiences the trauma of dislocation and abandonment, although it soon becomes clear that Aunt Norris does not want Fanny living with her because of the additional expense.

 The following year, Sir Thomas takes Tom to Antigua to deal with problems on his Caribbean estate, expecting to be away for about a year.
 His daughters do not grieve over his going, and Fanny only grieves that she cannot grieve.
 In his farewell private talk with Fanny, Sir Thomas encourages her to invite her brother William to visit but expresses the fear that William may see little improvement in her since they last met when she was ten.
 Her cousins, seeing Fanny's tears, misinterpret her pain and dismiss her as a hypocrite.